F&S Classics: A Sportsman at War

-For the third time in five years, Mike Perra has put aside chasing fish for hunting bombs in Iraq.
-Like thousands of other soldiers, he’s got a love of the outdoors that helps him cope with his mission
+Like thousands of other soldiers, Mike Perra has a love of the outdoors that helps him cope with the danger of his missions at war

 Sometime near midnight, in blackness near the Duxbury Pier Light, Mike Perra steers his 23-foot boat through shifting drapes of light rain and fog.
 The surface of Cape Cod Bay slaps the boat’s aluminum-plate hull.
 A single fish, a bluefish weighing about 5 pounds, rests in an icebox on the forward deck.